 Dr. Sneed received fellowship training at the world-renowned Wills Eye Hospital in Philadelphia.
-He is a fellow of the American Society of Ophthalmic Plastic and Reconstructive Surgeons www.asoprs.org, a group of approximately 400 Ophthalmologists who specialize in the medical and surgical treatment of eyelid, orbital facial, and tear duct disorders both cosmetically and functionally.
+He is a fellow of the American Society of Ophthalmic Plastic and Reconstructive Surgeons (www.asoprs.org), a group of approximately 400 ophthalmologists who specialize in the medical and surgical treatment of eyelid, orbital facial, and tear duct disorders, both cosmetic and functional.

 Oculofacial Plastic Surgery: This specialized area of ophthalmology manages the deformities and abnormalities of the eyelids, the lacrimal (tear) system, the orbit (the bony cavity surrounding the eye), and the adjacent face.

-Blepharoplasty and Brow lifting: At times the excess skin in the upper lids and/or eyebrows will obstruct vision and affect daily activities.
-If certain insurance criteria are met, surgical correction is covered by insurance.
-Often, insurance will not cover surgery and patients desire to still have surgical correction of their eyelids and/or eyebrows.
-Options for self pay surgery are discussed.
+Blepharoplasty and Brow Lifting: At times the excess skin in the upper lids and/or eyebrows will obstruct vision and affect daily activities.
+If certain insurance criteria are met, surgical correction is "covered by insurance" and subject to deductible and copay.
+If the patient does not meet the insurance criteria, but still desires to have surgical correction of their eyelids and/or eyebrows, options for self-pay surgery are discussed.

 CO2 DEKA Laser Resurfacing: As the skin ages, elasticity is lost and wrinkles develop.
 This laser helps reduce the wrinkles and improve the skin tone of the eyelids and face.
 CO2 laser resurfacing works by removing the outermost layer of skin (similar to a sunburn).
 The underlying skin cells grow in over 1-2 weeks and provide a smoother, softer, more elastic skin surface.
 Skin type is very important as some patients react differently to laser treatment.
 Dr. Sneed will review the indications to determine whether or not this procedure is right for you.